 When the UERE values and UERRE values are different across pseudoranges, a computer model which automatically performs the scaling is essential for reliably determining the expected PVT accuracy.
 Manually using equations B-2 through B-6, or equation B-7, is not practical.
 This is doubly true if there are more than four pseudoranges available and if the subject GPS receiver computes weighted position solutions.

-SECTION B.3 Example PVT Performance Expectations
+SECTION B.3 Availability of Geometry and PVT Accuracy